Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- At home this season, Tampa Bay has two wins against the spread and is 3-0 overall.
+- Tampa Bay has covered the spread twice at home, and is 3-0 overall there, this year.

-- In three home games this season, Tampa Bay has gone over the total each time.
+- In three home games this year, Tampa Bay has gone over the total each time.

-- Away from home, Chicago has only one win against the spread and is 1-2 overall.

-- This year, in three road games, Chicago has gone over the total once.
+- Chicago has gone over the total once in three away games this season.

 Powered by Data Skrive.